lyf-1/CodeClassification/README.md

 ![](./img/model.png)

 1. For each AST, we generate three sequences using pre-order traverse, post-order traverse, level-order traverse.
+Since some sequence might have very large length,  we limit the maximum sequence length to 1024, you can also adjust '--max_seq_len' in train.py
 2. We apply three bidirectional GRU models to process these three types of sequences.
 We store the hidden states of GRU at each time step, and use max pooling to aggregate them.
 3. After step 1 and 2, we get three vectors.
 We concatenate the three vectors, and apply three layer feed-forward neural network to make the final prediction.